JuliaLang/julia/CONTRIBUTING.md

 * You can see the current buildbot setup at: https://build.julialang.org/builders
 * [Issue 9493](https://github.com/JuliaLang/julia/issues/9493) and [issue 11885](https://github.com/JuliaLang/julia/issues/11885) have more detailed discussion on code coverage.

-Coveralls shows functionality that still needs "proof of concept" tests.
+Code coverage shows functionality that still needs "proof of concept" tests.
 These are important, as are tests for tricky edge cases, such as converting between integer types when the number to convert is near the maximum of the range of one of the integer types.
-Even if a function already has some coverage on Coveralls, it may still benefit from tests for edge cases.
+Even if a function already has some coverage on Codecov, it may still benefit from tests for edge cases.

 ### Improving documentation